-A question I often get asked is, “How do I become a Pentester?”
+A question I often get asked is, "how do I become a pen tester?"
 It is a tricky question because there is no one path to follow.
 The path I took is different than the path my co-workers took, but in the end, we all reached the same endpoint.

-On your way to becoming a successful Pentester, it is essential to have a good grasp of the basic concepts of computers, information security, networking, programming, and a basic ability to use the command line.
+On your way to becoming a successful penetration tester, it is essential to have a good grasp of the basic concepts of computers, information security, networking, programming, and a basic ability to use the command line.
 By having a solid foundation of these fundamental topics, it will become easier to understand more advanced topics later, typically this will come from a few years of experience.
 You will also spend less time searching for answers to basic IT questions and will be able to focus more on the topics of penetration testing, cybersecurity, and hacking.
 These topics do not have to be started one after another and can often overlap as you begin your learning journey down your career path to becoming a security professional or security consultant.

 There is a lot to learn about how computer systems work.
 I learned by building my PC then getting a job at a help desk and also by working at a computer shop where I built several hundred desktop computers.
-I understand most people don't have the time to take a few years to learn the basics of computer science (and I don't recommend it if your goal is to become a Pentester), instead check out the How Computers work from Khan Academy, or How PCs work by How Stuff Works.
+I understand most people don't have the time to take a few years to learn the basics of computer science (and I don't recommend it if your goal is to become a pen tester), instead, check out the How Computers Work from Khan Academy or How PCs Work by How Stuff Works.

 One of the most important things about learning to program is finding resources that match your learning style.
 If you need to eliminate distractions, try a book.
 If you are a visual learner, try videos where they draw out the problem.
 If you need more of a coaching approach, try a boot camp.
 Just make sure to always keep programming and taking an active approach, you cannot become a good programmer by passively watching videos or reading books.

 As far as networking goes, a good understanding of the basics can help you go far in your career.
 For starters, it helps to understand the OSI model and where different networking protocols can work when trying different attacks on a network.
 Knowing this could be the difference between sneaking past security tools or getting caught in your tracks.
-Again, there are lots of resources out there to learn networking; if you are just beginning you could check out Professor Messer's CompTIA N10-007 Network+ Course, plus once you finish the course you can take the CompTIA Network+ certification which will look good on a resume.
-If you want to go one level further than the Network+ you could look at the free Cisco CCNA course at Cybrary, but completing the CCNA is usually not necessary for a career in pentesting.
+Again, there are lots of resources out there to learn networking; if you are just beginning you could check out Professor Messer's CompTIA N10-007 Network+ Course, plus once you finish the course you can take the free CompTIA Network+ certification which will look good on a resume.
+If you want to go one level further than the Network+ you could look at the free Cisco CCNA course at Cybrary, but completing the CCNA is usually not necessary for a career in penetration testing.

 Lastly, as far as fundamentals go, a basic understanding of the command line can go a long way.
 If you are running Windows 10 you can install the Windows Subsystem for Linux (a Microsoft program); if you are running MacOS then you can use the built-in terminal and the same goes for gnu/Linux.
-It is important to understand the command line as many pentesting tools are solely command line based.
+It is important to understand the command line as many pentesting tools are solely command-line based.
 There are no buttons to click or web pages to interact with, so having an understanding of the command line will allow you to become more comfortable and efficient when starting out.
 There are several resources for learning how to use the command line.
-You could check out the command line crash course at Vikings code school or learning the shell from Linuxcommand.org to get started.
-Another fun way to learn the command line and hacking are to check out the wargame Bandit from Over The Wire, it is a command line game where you have to find out where a flag is hidden by only using command line tools.
+You could check out the command line crash course at Vikings code school or learn the shell from Linuxcommand.org to get started.
+Another fun way to learn the command line and hacking is to check out the wargame Bandit from Over The Wire, it is a command line game where you have to find out where a flag is hidden by only using command line tools.

 Now that we have talked about fundamentals it is time to get to the fun part, hacking (ethical hacking).
 I also want to remind you that you can learn the fundamentals and hack at the same time.
 This way as you are learning programming and command line you can look at how a specific tool is written, how it works, and possibly change it to fit your needs.
-This will only further drive home the different areas of knowledge and make you a better Pentester.
+This will only further drive home the different areas of knowledge and make you a better pen tester.

 After you are comfortable with web apps, or while you are still learning web application hacking, you can move on to system hacking, or even dive into social engineering.
 By system hacking, I mean looking at an operating system and trying to exploit it and/or elevate your user privileges to root or admin.
 My favorite way to learn this is to just jump right into it.
-Two of my favorite resources are VulnHub and HackTheBox.
+Two of my favorite resources are VulnHub and Hack The Box.

 VulnHub is a collection of virtual machines that have different goals to teach about digital security and hacking.
-If you are just starting then find a vulnerable machine that sounds interesting, boot it up in a virtual environment and start playing around.
+If you are just starting then find a vulnerable machine that sounds interesting, boot it up in a virtual environment, and start playing around.
 If you get stuck, try searching for a tutorial or reach out to the creator of the box and get some hints on what to try.
 I also recommend taking good notes when starting, you may need to come back to your notes often as you get used to using different tools and techniques.
-A good list of vulnerable VMs to work through can be found at OSCP-like Vulnhub VMs.
+A good list of vulnerable VMs to work through can be found at OSCP, like Vulnhub VMs.

-HackTheBox is different than Vulnhub in that HackTheBox hosts live machines on a network that you have to connect to using OpenVPN.
+Hack The Box is different than Vulnhub in that HackTheBox hosts live machines on a network that you have to connect to using OpenVPN.
 This gives the users a little bit more of a real-world feel.
 You will find other users that are also on the same network you are working on and may run into issues where you have to reset a machine or have to work around someone else.
 HackTheBox also does a good job tracking your progress as you move your way up in their rankings.
 Each week a new machine is introduced and an old one is retired, if you were unable to solve the machine that was retired, you are then able to look up tutorials on it and figure out what you did or did not do correctly and learn from it.
 HackTheBox also comes with additional challenges such as crypto challenges, steganography challenges, web hacking challenges, and more.
 There is also a paid tier where you get access to more retired machines along with a more private network, so you do not have to compete with as many people trying to hack the same machine at the same time.

-Another great resource that I have recently started using is called PenterAcadmey.
+Another great resource that I have recently started using is called Pen Tester Academy.
 It is a paid resource, but at just $39.99/month you get an amazing amount of material.
 It comes with thousands of hours of educational videos on different topics of informational security, and 1000+ preconfigured labs, where with a touch of a button you are dropped into a working environment that allows you to put your skills to the test.
 This has recently become one of my favorites because when I need to refresh on a certain skill I can click a button and start working right away, where in the past I would spend 2+ hours just configuring a virtual machine and get it up and running before I could start working.